reportportal/docs/src/md/src/LogDataInReportPortal/Junit.md

 Download package [here](<https://bintray.com/epam/reportportal/agent-java-junit>)

-Report Portal (hereinafter: RP) provides two client modules for valid tracking of [JUnit](<http://junit.org/>) script events:
+ReportPortal (hereinafter: RP) provides two client modules for valid tracking of [JUnit](<http://junit.org/>) script events:

--   Report Portal listener
+-   ReportPortal listener

--   Report Portal custom runner
+-   ReportPortal custom runner

-The Listener provides information for RP in appropriate form and updates launch structure in accordance with developed template.
+The Listener provides information for RP in an appropriate form and updates the launch structure in accordance with developed template.

 The Runner was created for *\@BeforeClass*, *\@Before*, *\@After* and